hash-bang/zsh-theme-zest/README.md

 ```
 ZSH_THEME="zest"

-# Add config options here if you have any
+# Add config options here if you have any (see below)
 ```